robinsmith-source/sdi/docs/chapters/08-setting-up-certificates.md

 ## 3. Unified Infrastructure Deployment [Exercise 24] {#exercise-24}

 The final step is to combine certificate generation, DNS configuration, and server provisioning into a single, unified Terraform configuration.
 The examples from the previous exercises, when put together in one project, achieve this goal.
-Therefore you'll re-create this configuration with Caddy instead, which makes it a lot simpler.
+Therefore, you'll recreate this configuration with Caddy instead, which makes it much simpler.

 ::: code-group